 1. The Information and Consultation of Employees Regulations (Northern Ireland) 2005 (Statutory Rule 2005 No. 47) came into operation on 6 April 2005.
 They implement the EU Information and Consultation Directive 2002, which will be taken into account in interpreting the Regulations.
 Initially they will apply to undertakings with at least 150 employees.
-They will be extended to undertakings with 100 or more employees from 6 April 2007 and 50 or more employees from 6 April 2008.
-If 10% of the employees request it, the Regulations require employers to establish arrangements for informing and consulting their employees by way of either a negotiated agreement or the standard provisions laid down in the Regulations.
-Even where a valid agreement that pre-exists the employees' request is in place, if 40% of employees (and a majority of those voting in a ballot) request information and consultation arrangements, the employer must begin negotiations to establish such arrangements.
-The Court's responsibility is to resolve disputes about the establishment and operation of these arrangements.
+They extended to undertakings with 100 or more employees from 6 April 2007 and extended to undertakings with 50 or more employees from 6 April 2008.
+The Regulations require employers to establish arrangements for informing and consulting their employees by way of either a negotiated agreement or the standard provisions laid down in the Regulations if requested by 10% of the workforce.
+The Industrial Court's responsibility is to resolve disputes about the establishment and operation of these arrangements.

 2. This booklet is a practical guide to the types of applications and complaints that can be made to the Industrial Court and the way the Industrial Court handles them.
 It should not be relied on as an authoritative statement of the law.
+Guidance for the Parties is updated regularly on the Industrial Court website.
+You should check the website to ensure you have the most up to date copy.